 Jordan Harbinger: [00:52:57] But that can make advice better as long as it's tactical.
 Like when I was a lawyer, I was giving advice that theoretically I was technically qualified to give, I was obviously supervised in the beginning.
 But it's hard to give advice that you yourself would follow.
 I find that it is anyway.
 I don't know about you.

 Cheryl Strayed: [00:53:12] Yeah.
 And I think too, for me, the nuance about that is that also when I'm giving advice, I'm speaking to the best version of myself and the best version.
 I think the other person can be.
 Like, if somebody asked me writing advice, I say things like, "You just have to trust the process and you have to keep going, even when it's hard and you have to believe in yourself," and like, you know, I say all of those things, well, every day, every day I myself have to struggle with those very things.
-It's not like I have landed on some kind of like Island where it's like, "I'm just always floating past in my little sort of best-self raft."
+It's not like I have landed on some kind of island where it's like, "I'm just always floating past in my little sort of best-self raft."

 [00:53:52] And so advice is about aspiration in a lot of ways.
 And of course, the advice-givers, I think, are almost always the best-advice givers when they themselves are also wrestling with those questions.
 And it's nothing, nothing is really static.
 I mean, obviously, legal advice is a different kind of thing where it's like, you should do this or something.
 But I think that kind of nittier-grittier advice you're talking about like — you know, today is my 21st wedding anniversary, by the way.